Image © Rhodes Guide / RhodesGuide.com

 Parking

-As you set foot on Kato Petres Beach, you'll feel as if you've discovered a charming little slice of paradise, nestled away from the bustling holiday resorts that surround you.
+As you set foot on Kato Petres Beach, you'll feel as if you've discovered a charming little slice of paradise, away from the bustling holiday resorts that surround you.
 The atmosphere is infused with a dreamy quality that sets it apart from the rest of the areas close by.
 This is where locals come to enjoy a romantic sunset, as it's widely considered one of the most idyllic nature walks on the island of Rhodes.

 Kato Petres © RhodesGuide.com